Responsible Sourcing

 We collaborate intensively with our strategic suppliers to ensure the procurement of sustainable raw materials.
 We aim to initiate positive change throughout the value chain through joint projects for process optimization, resource efficiency, innovation, and environmental and social standards.
 Furthermore, Henkel has been honoring sustainable innovations by its suppliers.

 Henkel has engaged in targeted dialog with its most important strategic partners on the subjects of sustainable innovations and responsible supply chains, for many years.
 The dialog centers on the definition and implementation of a common plan for Henkel’s sustainability goals for 2025 and beyond.
 We use target agreements with our strategic suppliers to manage transparency, sustainability performance and innovation potential in the area of sustainable sourcing solutions.
 As part of our risk management approach, we are working to improve the transparency of our upstream supply chains with regard to sustainability risks.
 To drive climate action across the value chain, we also require selected suppliers in the raw materials and packaging sectors to be transparent about the emissions levels of the product portfolio supplied to us.
-The suppliers selected for participation in this Climate Engagement Program collectively account for more than 50 percent of our Scope 3.1 footprint.
-We expect them to make a contribution to reducing COemissions along their supply chains in line with our science-based target for Scope 3 greenhouse gas emissions.
+The suppliers selected for participation in this so-called Climate Engagement Program collectively account for approximately 50 percent of our Scope 3.1 Raw material and packaging footprint.
+We expect them to make a contribution to reducing COemissions along their supply chains in line with our science-based targets.
 In addition, we encourage sustainable innovation by engaging in dialog with suppliers and setting individual targets.
 This is how we ensure that focus topics such as biodegradability are systematically integrated into Henkel’s holistic approach to sustainability.

 Our six-step Responsible Sourcing Process is a central element of our strategic risk management and compliance approach, which focuses on risk identification and defining appropriate measures to minimize and mitigate risk.
 Based on the assessment result of our suppliers’ sustainability performance we support our buyers in working with their partners to continuously improve sustainability performance in the value chain.
 These continuous improvement processes are based primarily on knowledge transfer and competence building with respect to process optimization, resource efficiency, and environmental and social standards.

 Henkel has a clear policy of doing business in an ethical and legal manner.
 This is inseparably linked with our commitment to respecting internationally acknowledged human rights.
 We follow ongoing human-rights-related developments very closely at both international and national level, including the National Action Plans for Business and Human Rights.
 We continue to develop our approach in line with the resulting expectations.
-In 2021, an internal cross-functional core team working across business units was established with overall responsibility to conduct a comprehensive review of our due diligence processes in consideration of the new legal requirements of German Act on Corporate Due Diligence in Supply Chains [Lieferkettensorgfaltspflichtengesetz], which came into force on January 1, 2023.
-In 2022, the engagement of the core team was strengthened, and its structure was formalized, in order to drive the implementation of targeted additions or adaptions.
-Since its establishment, the core team has updated and produced supplementary guidance to support the implementation of our commitments, and provided global training for internal and external stakeholders, such as suppliers.
+In 2021, an internal cross-functional core team working across business units was established with overall responsibility to conduct a comprehensive review of our due diligence processes in consideration of the legal requirements of the German Act on Corporate Due Diligence in Supply Chains [Lieferkettensorgfaltspflichtengesetz], which came into force on January 1, 2023.
+Work within this team continues and has been further developed toadd more contextual depth to our approach to human rights due diligence.
+This included, among other, establishing the role of a human rights officer and setting up an internal cross-functional and cross-business unit human rights office.
+By expanding and further formalizing our activities , we aim to drive forward our commitment to due diligence.

 Henkel conducts annual and ad hoc risk analyses to identify potential human rights and environmental risks.
 The risk analysis, which is subject to continuous improvements, serves as the basis for defining and prioritizing preventive measures.

-We have identified two relevant human rights risks in our supply chain at present: raw materials based on palm oil and palm kernel oil, and raw materials from regions associated with military conflicts.
-We are closely monitoring these two areas with regard to their potential impact on human rights.
+We have essentially identified the following areas with potential exposure for systemic human rights risks in our upstream supply chain at present: raw materials based on palm oil and palm kernel oil, raw materials associated with the sourcing of so-called “conflict minerals” and mica.
+We are closely monitoring these areas with regard to their potential impact on human rights.

 In order to reduce risks in the palm oil industry, we have made a commitment to procure our palm-oil-based raw materials in line with the principles and criteria of the Roundtable on Sustainable Palm Oil (RSPO).
 We also work closely with stakeholders along the value chain, from our suppliers to the RSPO, NGOs and smallholder farmers, to promote sustainable practices and respect for human rights.